Muriel-Salvan/md_to_bbcode/README.md

 **Convert Markdown text to Bbcode**

-Provides an API and an executable to convert MArkdown text to BBCode format
+Provides an API and an executable to convert Markdown text to BBCode format

 ## Getting Started